 Urinary tract infections

-Disorders of the genitourinary system in children are often detected by fetal ultrasound prior to birth.
-If not detected on fetal ultrasound, often children will develop a urinary tract infection that will prompt your child's doctor to perform special diagnostic tests that may detect an abnormality.
+Disorders of the genitourinary system in children are often found by fetal ultrasound before birth.
+If not found on a fetal ultrasound, often children will develop a urinary tract infection that will prompt your child's health care provider to do special diagnostic tests.
+These may find an abnormality.
 Some diseases of the kidney do not reveal themselves until later in life or after a child has a bacterial infection or an immune disorder.

 High Blood Pressure in Children and Adolescents